-Prerequisite: MGT 301 and MATH 248.
+Prerequisite: MGT 201 or MGT 301, and MATH 240 or MATH 248.

 Offered: Spring.

 MGT 359 - Current Topics in Service Operations Management (3)

 Current trends in the management of service organizations are explored.
 Focus is on the design, implementation, and management of strategies specific to services, such as e-commerce, entrepreneurship, and technology management.